Hermanus..... - some facts

 Water - finding new water supplies via bore-holes.....

-As we all know, water is a scarce resource, thankfully afew years ago, a huge underground water aquifer was discovered in Hermanus at the Gateway area.
+As we all know, water is a scarce resource, thankfully afew years ago, a huge underground water aquifer was discovered in Hermanus at the Gateway area and 2 new ones drilled just this year.

 Some 1.5 million m³ per year of underground water has now been added to the existing 2.8 million m³ per year that is obtained from the towns main dam at De Bos, which was formerly the only water source for the Greater Hermanus area.